 Origin and History

+Australian king parrots are not overly affectionate birds, and most do not like handling.
 While there is the occasional exception, it is rare for a king parrot—even one that was hand-fed as a baby—to bond as strongly with their owners in the same way that cockatoos and some other parrot species do.

-This is not to say that these birds are anti-social—to the contrary, many Australian king parrots do enjoy interacting with their owners and even learn to say a few words.
+It is not that these birds are anti-social.
+On the contrary, many Australian king parrots do enjoy interacting with their owners and even learn to say a few words.
 But if you are looking for a cuddly parrot, then this is not the best species for you.

-Instead, they tend to pleasantly vocalize at an audible but very agreeable level and will entertain their owners with their whistles and chatter.
-When properly socialized and motivated, Australian king parrots can learn to talk, but they are not especially noted for remarkable speaking ability.
+Instead, they tend to vocalize at an audible but very agreeable level pleasantly and will entertain their owners with their whistles and chatter.
+When properly socialized and motivated, Australian king parrots can learn to talk but are not known for having a remarkable speaking ability.